up-n-atom/8311/docs/xgs-pon/ont/potron-technology/8311-uboot.md

   - toc
 ---

-# Issue 1
+# Dev Issue 1

 ## Problem <small>Bugged U-boot</small> { #problem data-toc-label="Problem" }

-An experimental U-boot pre-flashed that may trigger the U-boot shell rather than continue on with the boot process into OpenWrt when plugged into various host hardware, such as the Ubiquiti UDM-SE.
+An experimental 8311 U-boot may trigger the U-boot shell rather than continue on with the boot process into OpenWrt when plugged into various host hardware, such as the Ubiquiti UDM-SE.

 !!! bug "Take notice of the ^^Hit any key to stop autoboot^^"